radiantone/pyfi-private/diary.md

 - Drag n drop from library and other panels
 - Edit file names in various panels
 - Selection panel buttons
+- Add config and environment to flow state
 - Statistics table dialog
 - Processor Tool types (using decorator classes and modified scriptemplate UI)
 - Save processor updates models and triggers reactive behavior from scheduler